permutationlock/ztrait/doc/patterns.md

 ## Just use `anytype`

-Zig allows generic functions to take `anytype` parameters, generating a new function at compile-time for each different type of parameter passed.
-Compile time duck-typing is used to verify that the passed parameters have the required declarations and fields.
+Zig allows generic functions to take `anytype` parameters, generating a new concrete function at compile-time for each different parameter type used.
+Compile time [duck-typing][2] is used to verify that the passed parameters have the required declarations and fields.

 A `poll` function for our `Server` struct